-In the last 30 years, information technology produced tens of thousands of information systems covering and infiltrating into almost all the aspects of human endeavor, from business processes to linguistics, from military to life sciences and driverless cars.
-To have effective and precise communication among the different people (system analysts, architects, designers, programmers, testers, etc.) working in the IT industry, the necessity of a standardized language capable of representing cognitive models of such a variety of the different areas of reality emerged.
+In the last 30 years, information technology produced tens of thousands of information systems, covering and infiltrating almost all the aspects of human endeavor, from business processes to linguistics, from military to life sciences and driverless cars.
+Therefore, to have effective and precise communication among the different people (system analysts, architects, designers, programmers, testers, etc.) working in the IT industry, a standardized language capable of representing cognitive models of such a variety of the different areas is necessary of reality emerged.

-Because UML and OntoUML have the capability to represent abstract conceptual structures in a highly standardized and formalized manner – in my opinion – they have the intrinsic capacity to be used in such surprising areas as philosophy.
+Because UML, OntoUML, OWL, BFO and GUFO have the capability to represent abstract conceptual structures in a highly standardized and formalized manner – in my opinion – they have the intrinsic capacity to be used in such surprising areas as philosophy.

 I hope that you will find my work – which I would call reverse engineering philosophy – interesting.
 In this case, please press the like button.